The equivalence of lattice and Heegaard Floer homology: Background

 whenever $\veps<\veps'$, satisfying the following compatibility condition for each pair $\veps<\veps'$:

 \end{define} We usually assume that the diagram containing all $2^n$ attaching curves is weakly admissible.
-For the purposes of this paper, it is also sufficient to consider only hypercubes where each pair $\bs_{\veps}$ and $\bs_{\veps'}$ are handleslide-equivalent.
+For the purposes of this paper, it is also sufficient to consider only hypercubes where each pair $\bs_{\veps}$ and $\bs_{\veps'}$ are handleslide-equivalent on a multi-pointed Heegaard surface $(\Sigma,\ws)$.